Sausage-Stuffed Steak Rolls (London Broil Pinwheels)

 • Brown (Optional): Brown rolls in a large skillet, if desired, but this step is not absolutely necessary.

-• Cook: Place in a slow cooker (I always use a crockpot liner) or a large dutch oven or covered skillet.
+• Cook: Place in a slow cooker, a large Dutch oven, or a covered skillet.

 Combine 2 cups (473 g) water, 2 beef bouillon cubes or 2 teaspoons bouillon concentrate, and 1 tablespoon Kitchen Bouquet or Dale’s Steak Sauce.
 Pour over meat.
 Add 1 bay leaf to the broth.